Southland Mall (Miami): History

 Southland Mall features JCPenney and Macy's as its anchor stores.
 The mall also features a movie theater, LA Fitness, DSW Shoe Warehouse, Victoria's Secret, Old Navy, TJ Maxx, Buffalo Wild Wings, and Ulta.
 Additional businesses on the mall property include Ross Dress for Less, SunTrust, Olive Garden, Applebee's, Regions Bank, Churromania, and Baby Elegant.

 In 2015, Sears Holdings spun off 235 of its properties, including the Sears at Southland Mall, into Seritage Growth Properties.

 On July 7, 2017, it was announced that Kmart would be closing on October 1 as part of a plan to close 43 Kmart and Sears stores nationwide.

 On November 7, 2019, it was announced that Sears would be closing this location a part of a plan to close 96 stores nationwide.
 The store closed on February 14, 2020.

 In 2022, the private real estate equity firm Electra America and private real estate investment and development firm BH Group announced the $1.5 billion renovation of the Southland Mall.
 The former Sears and Kmart locations will have a residential complex in its current place, while the gazebo in the main entrance will be covered with a steel mesh with the name of the mall on it.
 The completion date as of March 29, 2025 is Q3 2027.

 Carousel

 The mall features a full-sized Italian carousel.
-It was purposely built, featuring imagery of New York, and operated at the Rotterdam Square Mall in Rotterdam, NY from 1988 until it was sold in January 2007.
+It was purposely built, featuring imagery of New York, and operated at the Rotterdam Square Mall in Rotterdam, New York from 1988 until it was sold in January 2007.